-At the beginning of the new year comes new digital trends, especially in the ever changing web design industry.
+At the beginning of the new year comes new web design trends.
 Web design agencies make their predictions of what will be cutting-edge and impactful for the year to come.
 Now that half of 2018 has passed, let’s take a look at 5 UX design trends that continue to grow and are here to stay.

 Gradation color in design is nothing new.
 However, using brighter, gradation color in web and logo design is making a comeback and is becoming a popular design choice among creatives.
 Let’s be honest, gradients are in again!
 Some are subtle; some are extremely vibrant; either way, they are attention grabbing and a fun new way to spice up your designs.